Microsoft/azure-docs.cs-cz/articles/azure-maps/data-driven-style-expressions-web-sdk.md

 ---
-title: Výrazy stylu řízené daty v sadě Azure Maps Web SDK | Microsoft Docs
+title: Data-driven style Expressions in the Azure Maps Web SDK | Microsoft Docs
-description: Použití výrazů se stylem založených na datech v sadě Azure Maps Web SDK.
+description: How to use data-driven style expressions in the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 4/4/2019